 Supportive Housing - Addictions

-The Supportive Housing Program assists clients to secure safe and affordable housing.
+The Supportive Housing Program assists clients to secure safe, affordable housing.
 Clients are supported by a Counsellor and rent supplements are available to help bridge the difference between the client’s ability to pay and the market rent to a maximum amount.

 The outcomes of the program are:

 - Improve instrumental life-skills (i.e. grocery shopping, meal preparation, budgeting, etc.)

 - Increase access to community based services (i.e. addictions, mental health, primary care, etc.)

 - Reduce admissions to the Emergency Department/inpatient hospital care